Secrets for Growing Big Garlic!

-We've been growing garlic for a long time, at GroEat Farm, and would like to share with you some of our secrets on how to achieve large garlic bulbs.
-Even after 30+years of growing garlic, we too are still learning about better methods and strategies on growing garlic.
-Every year is a little different due to weather, temperatures, microbes and soil conditions.
-We present to you, ten steps, from pre-planting preparation through harvest, to help you grow your biggest garlic heads yet.
+We would like to Share Our Secrets on how to Grow Big Garlic!
+Even after 30+years of growing garlic, at GroEat Farm, we too are still learning better methods and strategies on growing bigger and more flavorful garlic.
+Every year, the growing conditions are a little different due to weather, temperatures, microbes and soil conditions.
+We present to you, Eleven (11) steps, from pre-planting preparation through harvest, to Help You Grow Big Garlic.
 We will focus specifically on Hardneck Garlic.

 Perform a Soil Test.
 Send a sample of your soil into a soil-testing lab.
 In agriculture, a soil test commonly refers to the analysis of soil, to determine nutrient content, composition, and other characteristics such as the acidity or pH level.
 A soil test is important to aid in the diagnosis of plant culture problems, to improve the nutritional balance of the growing media and to save money by knowing what your soil lacks (you won't waste your money on fertilizer your soil does not need).
 Based on the results of your soil test, make the necessary adjustments using fertilizer and soil amendments.
 Most soils are lacking in nitrogen.
 Garlic normally needs extra nitrogen (blood meal is a good organic source of nitrogen).
 Supplement with nitrogen after planting and several times during the growing season.
 Stop nitrogen supplementation before garlic scapes in late spring or early summer.
 Too much nitrogen can result in smaller bulbs.
 Organic matter helps make soil 'fluffier' and adds nutrients to soils.
 Garlic is a heavy feeder and it likes lots of nutrients including nitrogen, phosphorus and potassium.
 Adding organic matter for your crop to enjoy will give you the biggest and best tasting garlic.
 Pay close attention to the pH of your soil.
 A pH: between 6.0 and 7.5 is the ideal pH for growing garlic.
 Perform a soil test every few years as garlic can deplete your soil of important nutrients.